nearform/taurus-gcp/docs/README.md

 - [Flux] to securely manage Kubernetes addons using Gitops approach

 ## GCP Provisioning
-Taurus focuses on the main infrastructure components and we expect you will extend it.
-That's why it's called a boilerplate.
+Taurus focuses on the main infrastructure components and it is expect to be extended.

 The main GCP components are:
 - Networking (VPC)
-- Kubernetes (GKE, IAM with Workload Identity, add-ons)
+- Kubernetes (GKE, Workload Identity IAM service accounts binding, add-ons)
-- Database (CloudSQL (Postgres) with Proxy)
+- Database (CloudSQL Postgres)
 - DNS Hosted zone

 ## Kubernetes Add-Ons